theassyrian/Sqraper/README.md

 	your scraped data available to others.
 This is not about one person or site, it's about "we the people".
 	4) Perhaps in comments of this GitHub or somewhere else reliable people can post a list of sites that are serving up the data.
+	5) If you find bugs and correct them, make improvements, etc., contribute your changes back to the Git.
+	Don't be "that guy".
-	5) Perhaps not a bad idea to clone this Git elsewhere, or at least periodically download it for safe keeping.
+	6) Perhaps not a bad idea to clone this Git elsewhere, or at least periodically download it for safe keeping.
 	I'm not looking for massive credit or anything or to make a name for myself, however, give credit where credit is due.
 By license, don't just take it, hack a few changes and call it your own.
 Please leave the credit in the source code.
 Don't be a d___.
 We cool?